elvissouza/Techno-Vue/README.md

 ## Techno-Vue ✔ Practicing Vue with project responsive. 😅
-There are not many complex features I'm learning, I believe that there are many imperfections in the dimensions I tried to put responsive I hope it works on all computers but even so, throughout the studies, I will improve the <b>skills</b> <br>
-If you have tips, books or articles to refer me.
-I'll be very happy
+The project does not have complex functions, I am still learning, if you have criticisms or suggest improvements, have tips, books or articles to refer me, I'll be very happy 💓